toadkicker/railsstrap/README.md

 Railsstrap is more than just another gem providing bootstrap and fontawesome for Rails apps.
 It includes Bootstrap additions that include exotic placements, animations, and other component enhancements not included in the official bootstrap release.
 It also includes many HTML helpers and additional javascript components.
 All of this is exposed to UI developers to customize to their liking using either LESS and Coffeescript, or plain CSS and Javascript.

+##Bootstrap additions

+###Custom Components (in development)
+* Asides - A modal that slides in from the left or right.
+Used often in mobile apps for off-screen sidebars or overlays.
+* Callouts - Similar to an alert, it is used for drawing attention to content.
+* Datepicker - A styled HTML5 datepicker.
+* Modal enhancements - animations and real centering placement.
+* Popover enhancements - animations and custom placements for popover arrows and locations.
+* Timepicker - A styled HTML5 time picker.
+* Tooltip - animations and custom placements for tooltip arrows and locations.

+###Animations

+Railsstrap comes with over 75 CSS animations.
+See the wiki or the [vendor/assets/stylesheets/animate](https://github.com/toadkicker/railsstrap/tree/develop/vendor/assets/stylesheets/animate) folder for more info.

 ## Example Application
 An example application is available at [toadkicker/teststrap](https://github.com/toadkicker/teststrap).
 You can view it running on heroku [here.](http://teststrap.herokuapp.com/) Contributions welcome.